-In case the balance shows no credit, or there are insufficient funds in the linked account to cover any amounts owed to the Operator hereunder, MC authorizes the Operator to debit the MCA.
-The Operator may resubmit debits or charges until all amounts owed by Authorized User to the Operator hereunder are satisfied in full.
+In case the balance shows no credit, or there are insufficient funds in the linked account to cover any amounts owed to the Operator hereunder, C authorizes the Operator to debit the CA. The Operator may resubmit debits or charges until all amounts owed by Authorized User to the Operator hereunder are satisfied in full.
 In the event of closed accounts, the Operator will issue an invoice for the services rendered, which is due immediately without other requirements.
 In case of late payments, the Operator is entitled to charge a commonly used interest rate for overdue invoices.
 The proof of higher damage is not excluded.

 6.1 Safeguarding Credentials

 Users are responsible for maintaining adequate security and control of any IDs, passwords, hints, personal identification numbers (Private-key details, PINs, TANs), or any other codes used to access the Operator’s services.
 Any loss or compromise of the foregoing information and/or the User’s personal information may result in unauthorized access to the CA by third parties and the loss or theft of any cryptocurrency and/or funds held.

 The User is responsible for keeping the User’s email address and telephone number up to date in the User’s account or profile in order to receive any notices or alerts that the Operator may send to the User.
 The Operator assumes no responsibility for any loss that the User may sustain due to any compromise of the User’s sensitive information or failure to follow or act on any notices or alerts that the Operator may send to the User.